 Du är inte inloggad på KTH så innehållet är inte anpassat efter dina val.

-This teacher training supports teachers in higher education in developing and implementing Challenge-Driven Education (CDE) and other forms of project-based learning.
+This teacher training supports teachers in higher education in developing and implementing Challenge-Driven Education (CDE) and other forms of project-based and problem-based learning.
 It is built around a number of aspects that are characteristic for CDE, for example: societal challenges; wicked problems; sustainable development and transformation; open ended student projects; key sustainability competencies; design methodologies; frugal innovation; external stakeholders in student projects; facilitation, supervision, and assessment, of student teams.

-The course is part of KTH's ambitions to better support our students in preparing for working in the collaborative, inter- and trans-disciplinary contexts of real world wicked societal challenges and contributing to sustainability transformations of society.
-The course is also promoting enhanced collaboration between universities, industry, public sector, and civil society, and involvment of more teachers, students, and other stakeholders, in the activities of the KTH Global Development Hub (GDH).
+This teacher training is part of KTH's ambitions to better support our students in preparing for working in the collaborative, inter- and trans-disciplinary contexts of real world wicked societal challenges and contributing to sustainable development and transformation of society.
+The training is also promoting enhanced collaboration between universities, industry, public sector, and civil society, and involvment of more teachers, students, and other stakeholders, in the activities of the KTH Global Development Hub (GDH).
 More about CDE and GDH is provided below.

 Elegibility: You should be an experienced teacher with formal teacher education corresponding to LH231V Teaching and Learning in Higher Education 7.5 credits or equivalent from KTH or other universities.